RECOVER: Toward Requirements Generation from Stakeholders' Conversations: Research Questions and Methods

 \sterqbox{RQ\textsubscript{1} – Individual Conversation Turns Assessment}{To what extent can the steps of \textsc{RECOVER} identify and generate high-quality system requirements from stakeholders' conversations turns?}

 Addressing \textbf{RQ$_1$} involved conducting two main types of empirical evaluations.
 First, a statistical analysis to evaluate the accuracy of classifying requirements-relevant conversation turns from actual stakeholder documentation.
 Second, an analysis of the generated requirements, which was conducted through a user study, as this aspect required qualitative evaluation by experts to assess the relevance and quality of the outputs.
 For this reason, we split \textbf{RQ$_1$} according to the specific target of the evaluation.

-In particular, we empirically evaluated the classification required to accomplish Step \#1 of \textsc{RECOVER} as part of the following sub-research question:
+We empirically evaluated the classification to accomplish Step \#1 of \textsc{RECOVER} as part of the following sub-research question:

 \sterqbox{RQ\textsubscript{1.1} – Requirements Classification}{To what extent can \textsc{RECOVER} \textit{identify} system requirements in stakeholders' conversations turns? }

 Secondly, we evaluated the \textsc{RECOVER}'s ability to generate system requirements, hence covering Steps \#2 and \#3 of \textsc{RECOVER}, through the following sub-research question: